QinXuanYun/self-introduction/README.md

 So I want to use Github to record what I learned and to preview what I'm going to learn.</br>

-And then I can do other homework or sleep.
+And then I can do other homework or sleep on her class.